openmm/openmm/docs-source/usersguide/application.rst

-    If you installed OpenMM somewhere other than the default location, you must also set OPENMM_PLUGIN_DIR to point to the plugins directory.
+    If you installed OpenMM somewhere other than the default location, you must also set :envvar:`OPENMM_PLUGIN_DIR` to point to the plugins directory.
 If this variable is not set, it will assume plugins are in the default location (:file:`C:\\Program Files\\OpenMM\\lib\\plugins` or :file:`C:\\Program Files (x86)\\OpenMM\\lib\\plugins`).

-7. Verify your installation by running the “testInstallation.py” script found in the “examples” folder of your OpenMM installation.
-To run it, open a command window, cd to the examples folder, and type
+7. Verify your installation by running the :file:`testInstallation.py` script found in the :file:`examples` folder of your OpenMM installation.
+To run it, open a command window, :command:`cd` to the :file:`examples` folder, and type
 ::

     python testInstallation.py